Evaluating the Generalization Ability of Super-Resolution Networks: Experiments

 In this paper, we select representative SR methods to benchmark their generalization ability with PIES dataset, including SRResNet \cite{srresnet}, IKC \cite{ikc}, DAN \cite{dan}, DASR \cite{dasr}, Real-ESRGAN \cite{realesrgan}, BSRGAN \cite{bsrgan} and SwinIR \cite{swinir}.
 We train SRResNet with different training data as baselines.
 For other methods, we directly adopt their released pre-trained models.
 IKC, DAN and DASR methods mainly focus on blur degradation, thus their released model cannot deal with noisy images.
-Real-ESRGAN, BSRGAN and SwinIR-GAN are trained with multiple synthetic complex degraded data.
+Real-ESRGAN, BSRGAN and SwinIR-GAN (GAN version of SwinIR) are trained with multiple synthetic complex degraded data.
 We conduct experiments on $\times 4$ SR. Since the blind SR methods are supposed to perform well on clean input images, we select PIES-Clean dataset as the reference dataset, and then calculate the SRGA index between the reference and other test datasets.
+Note again that SRGA is not limited to synthetic datasets, but is applicable to real-world datasets.
 A smaller SRGA value suggests that the model can well generalize to the test dataset.\footnote{Note that model like SRResNet (train: blur2) performs well on blur2 images, thus, the reference dataset should be selected as PIES-Blur2 instead of PIES-Clean.}

 In this section, we first conduct validation experiments to verify the correctness of the proposed SRGA index, and benchmark the generalization ability of existing models.
 Then, we compare SRGA with IQA as generalization ability measurements.
 Due to the space limit, the complete quantitative and qualitative results are included in the supplementary file.